-Total expenses for the first quarter were \$18.2 million, which was a slight improvement from the same period fiscal 2019.
+Total expenses for the third quarter were \$19.1 million, an increase of \$0.2 million from the same period fiscal 2019.
+Year to date expenses were \$55.7 million, a slight improvement year over year.
 The overall decrease in expenses was as a result of SaskGaming's ongoing commitment to controlling costs.